martinandert/react-translate-component/README.md

 In the component's render function, we simply transfer all incoming props to Translate (the component this repo is all about).
 As its only child we specify the string "example.greeting" which acts as the key into the translations dictionary of Counterpart.

-Now add the Greeter component to the body element, provide a `name` prop holding your first name and a `component` prop which is set to `React.DOM.h1`
+Now add the new Greeter component to the body element, provide a `name` prop holding your first name and a `component` prop which is set to `React.DOM.h1`:

 ```js
         React.DOM.body(null,